ClinicalTrialsTeam/ctfrontier/README.md

 `docker images` - see your docker images

-`docker ps` - see your currently running docker containers
+`docker ps` - see your currently running docker containers (If you have a container you want to kill you can run `docker kill <name>`, for example `docker kill pgdb`

 `docker-compose up -d` - Start docker in detatched mode if you don't want to see logs.
 However, if you do this don't forget to use `docker-compose down`